Domicile (law): Domicile of Origin

 Domicile of origin is established by law at birth to every individual.
 It refers to the domicile of the person's parent, and is hard for the person to lose.
 This means that it is not necessarily established based on where an individual was born or where their parents live.
-An example of domicile of origin was explained in Udny v Udny, where Udny’s domicile of origin at birth was that of Scotland, even though he was born and lived in Tuscany and his father lived in England.
-The court made this determination based on the fact that Udny’s father’s domicile of origin was that of Scotland.
+An example of domicile of origin was explained in Udny v Udny, where Udny's domicile of origin at birth was that of Scotland, even though he was born and lived in Tuscany and his father lived in England.
+The court made this determination based on the fact that Udny's father's domicile of origin was that of Scotland.
 This means that even if a person leaves his or her country of origin with no intention to return to it, the person will still be domiciled there until they obtain a new domicile of choice.

 However, a child without parents will have a domicile of the place of which they were found.
-Further, a minor’s domicile of origin will be based on the particular common-law country and its rules (see Domicile of Dependency (Minors) below).
+Further, a minor's domicile of origin will be based on the particular common-law country and its rules (see Domicile of Dependency (Minors) below).

 Domicile of Choice

 When a person is legally allowed to change their domicile of origin, they can acquire a domicile of choice.
 However, until an individual obtains a new domicile of choice, their domicile of origin remains.
 Domicile of choice can be achieved by intention and residence.
-This means that if an individual is living in a country and leaves it with the intention to return, then they will not have a domicile in the country they went to; instead, their domicile or origin will remain.
+This means that if an individual is living in a country and leaves it with the intention to return, then they will not have a domicile in the country they went to; instead, their domicile of origin will remain.
 As stated in the Foote v Foote case, a domicile of choice can be lost or abandoned if certain factors are met.